 Root Causes & Impact:

-AI-powered cameras can detect when machine guards are missing or bypassed, flag unsafe body positioning near hazardous zones, and alert supervisors in real time during maintenance or cleaning.
-Instant video review helps teams diagnose incident root causes and close protocol gaps fast.
+AI-powered cameras can flag unsafe body positioning near hazardous zones by identifying when people enter designated no-go areas and alert supervisors.
+Swift video review enables teams to diagnose incident root causes and close protocol gaps.

 Root Causes & Impact:

 Contact injuries—being struck by or caught between equipment—cause thousands of incidents annually.
-Falling objects and unsecured materials trigger 29% of cases, while pinch points in conveyors and poor vehicle traffic management add to the toll (Source: Certex Industry Safety Report).
+Many of these incidents stem from preventable hazards like poor vehicle traffic management, unsecured materials, and pinch points in conveyors (Source: Certex Industry Safety Report).
 These injuries are frequent during inventory peaks, with operator complacency and poor visibility as leading factors.

-Video analytics track vehicle and pedestrian movement, issue alerts for near-miss events, and help identify blind spots or risky intersections.
-Reviewing footage of actual or near incidents lets teams redesign workflows and update training in targeted ways.
+Video analytics track vehicle and pedestrian movement to help identify blind spots and risky intersections.
+By reviewing footage of incidents and near misses, teams can redesign workflows and update training.

 Scenario: